-The Hartford Foundation aims to dismantle structural racism and improve social and economic mobility for Black and Latinx residents of Greater Hartford.
+The Hartford Foundation aims to dismantle structural racism and improve social and economic mobility for Black and Latine residents of Greater Hartford.
 We view this work as urgent, and therefore, we have chosen to take a greater leadership role in our community and use all possible tools at our disposal to help achieve our desired outcomes.

 What we're doing